Stormwater and Urban Issues

 Courses will be taught by John Dunkle.
 John is a licensed professional engineer in New York, a Certified Professional in Erosion and Sediment Control (CPESC), and a Certified Municipal Separate Storm Sewer System Specialist (CMS4s).

 These classes are designed for consulting and municipal design engineers, code enforcement officers, teachers, landscape architects, municipal staff, municipal planning board members, landscape architects, and land-use planners and developers.
 All workshops are one-day sessions with a fee of $230 for each session.
 Fees include handouts distributed in class, refreshments, and lunch.
-Workshops will be held at the Monroe County Community Hospital, off of East Henrietta Road, in Rochester, NY
+Workshops location will be determined.

 Workshops require the use of the NYS Stormwater Design Manual